Ken Catchpole, PhD

 Daniel Shouhed, MD

-Dr. Shouhed is a senior resident in the Department of Surgery.
-He spent his research year under the mentorship of Dr. Gewertz investigating human factors in surgery, specifically looking at flow disruptions during trauma care.
+Shouhed is a senior resident in the Department of Surgery.
+He spent his research year under the mentorship of Bruce Gewertz, MD investigating human factors in surgery, specifically looking at flow disruptions during trauma care.
 He is planning on pursuing a specialty in minimally invasive surgery with plans for continuing research in human factors related to the field of surgery.